 All too often, I hear people says things that make me horribly, deep-down-in-my soul sad…

-It’s so easy to let your happiness fall to the whims of external factors that have no right having anything to do with it.
+It’s all too easy to let your happiness fall to the whims of external factors .
 But ultimately, it all comes down to you.

 You can’t compare your skills against someone else’s.
 All that matters is that you do what you were designed to do—and you do the everloving shit out of it.

 Circumstances mean nothing.
 Limitations mean nothing.
 Obstacles mean nothing.
 It all comes down to you.

 (This is a kickass guest post by Shanna Mann.)
 I was really excited by the message of the now-defunct “Impossible League” (brainchild of Joel Runyon).
 Kicking the ass of the so-called impossible?
 Right on!
 Finally, a group of people who will really celebrate the hard stuff and what it means to overcome.
 That was […]

 How we approach everything–even piddly, mundane tasks–influences how awesome our lives can be.

 No day will ever be without its distractions, emergencies, and other general pains in the arse.
 And the sooner you accept that, the better.